-Government subsidies
+Government subsidies and grants

-Government subsidies are recognised when there is reasonable certainty that the subsidy will be received, and all conditions are met.
+Government subsidies and grants are recognised when there is reasonable certainty that the subsidy will be received, and all conditions are met.

 For government grants with no specific performance obligations attached, revenue is recognised on the receipt of cash.